Introduction

 1. Open the maritime_piracy project.

-1. Launch the modeler from Processing → Graphical Modeler
+1. Launch the modeler from Processing → Model Designer

 1. In the Processing Modeler dialog, locate the Model Properties panel.
-Enter piracy_hexbin as the Name of the model and projects as the Groups.
+Enter piracy_hexbin as the Name of the model.
 Note that there is a History panel in the bottom left, which keeps track of all the work done in Model Builder.
 Click the Save button.

 1. Save the model as piracy_hexbin.model3.
 Also, check the folder in which it is being saved.
 Processing → models, from this location QGIS will read the model by default.